vidjil/vidjil/doc/server.md

 ## Plain server installation

 !!! warning
     We used this installation on the public server between 2014 and 2018.
     This installation is not supported anymore.
     Only available installation should use docker service and docker containers (see above).

 ## Running the server in a production environment

 ### Introduction

-When manipulating a production environment it is important to take certain precautionnary mesures, in order to ensure production can either be rolled back to a previous version or simply that any encurred loss of data can be retrieved.
+When manipulating a production environment it is important to take certain precautionary measures, in order to ensure production can either be rolled back to a previous version or simply that any incurred loss of data can be retrieved.

 PY4web and Vidjil are no exception to this rule.